xabb/anab/INSTALL.md

 > mysqladmin create wavesurfer

-* change the admin password :s etting your-password in wavesurfer.sql
+* edit wavesurfer.sql and set your admin password : <your-password>

 * create the wavesurfer database with :